-We asked Topo ambassador, Alaska dweller, photographer, adventurer, outdoor guide, fitness coach, and resident cold-weather running expert (phew!), Kate Arnold, to share her best tips as we wait for the spring melt to happen here at our HQ in Boston.
+We asked Topo ambassador, Alaska dweller, photographer, adventurer, outdoor guide, fitness coach, and resident cold-weather running expert (phew!), Kate Arnold, to share her best winter running tips as we wait for the spring melt to happen here at our HQ in Boston.
 These tips are also top of mind for Kate as she prepares to race the White Mountains 100M in Fairbanks, Alaska, next weekend!

 Up here in Alaska, the winters are beautiful, but they are also brutal if you’re a runner looking to train year-round, like me.
 After living here for 8 years, here are my top tips for getting through those final freezing training runs before the weather gets warmer: